stephenberry/glaze/README.md

 };
 ```

-When this object is parsed, if the key `#include` is encountered the associated file will be read into the local object.
+When this object is parsed, when the key `#include` is encountered the associated file will be read into the local object.

 ```c++
 includer_struct obj{};